ronilan/event-loop.crumb/README.md

 Functions are called in the following order: 1 (loop), 2 (keypress), 3 (mouse move), 4 (mouse click) and finally 0 (state changed).
 Listeners are processed in the order in which they are listed.
 This means that if there are, for example, three listeners, than the first function called will be the event function of the first listener and the second function called will be the loop function of the second listener and so on.

 With Crumb's dynamic scoping, event functions are executed in loop scope.
-Being executed in that scope allows the functions to "magically" access variables that were note explicitly passed into them.
+Being executed in that scope allows the functions to "magically" access variables that were not explicitly passed into them.
 This includes `state` and `loop_count` that are used by the native `until` loop as well as several variables originating from event capturing.
 See [In Scope Variables](#in-scope-variables) reference for more.

 When an event function is not needed, it can be listed as `void`, however, if defined it is required to return a state (modified or unmodified).